Thomassky28/Chatty_App/README.md

 ### Functions

-Primarily a client-side SPA (single-page app) built with ReactJS Based on the HTML and CSS provided
+Primarily a client-side SPA (single-page app) built with ReactJS:

+1. Based on the HTML and CSS provided.

-Contains a chat log displaying messages and notifications Contains an input field to change your name and an input field to send a message The client-side app communicates with a server via WebSockets for multi-user real-time updates No persistent database is involved; the focus is on the client-side experience
+2. Contains a chat log displaying messages and notifications.

+3. Contains an input field to change your name and an input field to send a message.

+The client-side app communicates with a server via WebSockets for multi-user real-time updates.

+No persistent database is involved; the focus is on the client-side experience.

 ## Final Product